- Admissions & Aid

 Some examples include:

 Students will have the option to live in the residence halls in an inclusive environment.
-Students will be supported by an RA (Resident Assistant) who has received additional training in strategies to support students with ID/DD.
-To promote success and safety in living in residence halls, students and families will complete a residential assessment to help determine if it will be a good fit for students.
+Students will be supported by an RA (Resident Assistant) who has received additional training in strategies to support students with ID.

 Additional information about residence hall options may be found here.